Compactness of the Space of Free Boundary CMC Surfaces with Bounded Topology

-Let us briefly address our approach to each of the above tools.
+Let us briefly address our approach to each of the above steps.
 The integral curvature bounds follow directly from Gauss-Bonnet Theorem, from which the fact the mean curvature is non-zero introduces an extra term of area and the geodesic curvature along the boundary brings in a term of boundary length.
+This is essentially the only step in which dimension $2$ is relevant.
 The local pointwise curvature estimate comes from a blow-up argument as in \cite{white1987} and Schauder estimates.
 It becomes relevant that the blow-up of a CMC surface around a point is a minimal surface in $\real^3$.
 Unlike \cite{fraser.a-li.m2014}*{Theorem 4.1} we do not know whether a CMC surface is conformally equivalent to a punctured Riemann surface so we do not have the branch point structure to prove the removable singularity theorem.
 This will follow from a blow-up argument to prove that tangent cones are in fact planes (or half-planes) and a local free boundary CMC foliation argument to prove that it is also unique.
 These are the same ideas as in \cite{white1987} together with the methods in \cite{ambrozio-carlotto-sharp2018.3} to deal with boundary singularity points.
 In fact, most of the calculations are done in the latter reference and only minor adaptations are necessary for the non-minimal case.
-Finally, the contruction of positive eigenfunctions for the Jacobi operator on the limiting surface is a well known method (see \cites{simon1987,colding-minicozzi2000,sharp2017}) and again, most of the necessary calculations are done in \cite{ambrozio-carlotto-sharp2018.3}.

 The extra condition on the mean curvature of $\partial N$ is only necessary to apply the maximum principle for CMC surfaces and ensure that the interior of the limiting surface is properly immersed in $N$.
 Removing this condition would allow for interior tangential touching points between $\partial N$ and the limit surface.